-- the former employer transfers, or "divests," all or part of an operation to another employer
+- the former employer transfers, or "divests", all or part of an operation to another employer, and

-- affected employees become employed by the new employer
+- affected employees become employed by the new employer, and

-- the new employer contributes to a different pension plan, and
+- the new employer contributes to a different registered pension plan, and

 - the affected employees become members of the new employer’s pension plan.

-Division of pension — where one spouse, on dissolution of the spousal relationship, may obtain a share of the pension value earned by the other spouse during the period of marriage or common-law or same-sex relationship.
+- Division of pension – where the spouse of a member, as a result of a separation or divorce, is entitled under the terms of an agreement or court order to claim a share of the pension value earned by the member during the period of marriage or common-law relationship.

-Re-employed or engaged — a re-employed pensioner is someone who is working for (becomes an employee of) an employer who contributes to the OPSEU Pension Plan.
-The pensioner is considered engaged if he or she has a fee-for-service contract with an employer who contributes to the Plan.
+- Re-employed – a re-employed retiree is a retired member who is working for (becomes an employee of) an employer who contributes to the OPSEU Pension Plan.

-Termination — in the OPSEU Pension Plan "termination" of Plan membership means that you stop making contributions to the pension plan because your employment has ended.
-Employment could end because of retirement, layoff, dismissal, resignation, death or permanent disability.
-When your employment ends and you no longer make contributions to the Plan, you stop being a member of the Plan (you terminate your membership).
+- Termination – in the OPSEU Pension Plan “termination” of plan membership means that you stop making contributions to the pension plan because your employment has ended.
+Employment could end because of retirement, layoff, dismissal, resignation or death.

-Year's Maximum Pensionable Earnings (YMPE) — the maximum earnings from employment on which CPP contributions and benefits are calculated.
-The YMPE is changed every year according to a formula based on average industrial wage levels.
+- Year’s Maximum Pensionable Earnings (YMPE) – this is the maximum earnings from employment on which CPP contributions and benefits are calculated.
+The CPP earnings maximum is changed every year according to a formula based on average industrial wage levels.